Harvey started with us as a beginner at the age of 5 and went on to represent Hertfordshire at Cricket at the age of 12

 If you have any questions or should you wish discuss anything then please approach myself in the first instance.
 If you feel your concerns are not being addressed then please contact our Youth Coordinator, Paul Blackwell, or Chairman, Mark Raine, who will both be happy to discuss your concerns.

 We encourage all players to regularly attend training, whether they are old enough for the matches or not.
-Outdoor training sessions for the Years 1 to 4 (U9) are on Saturday with training sessions that run from 09:30 to 11:00 commencing Saturday 29th April.
+Outdoor training sessions for the Years 1 to 4 (U9) are on Saturday with training sessions that run from 09:30 to 10:45 commencing the last Saturday in April.
 Saturday sessions are incrediball (softball) only sessions aimed at younger players but are ideal also for new players or for building up confidence prior to moving to hardball cricket.

 The Year 4's are entered into a small local Cricket league, and all the Year 4's will take part, and possibly some of the year 3's, depending on availability.

 Youth Cricket Season

 For boys and girls in Year 4, and maybe some of the Years 3's, the youth cricket season is relatively short, starting around the final week of April and finishing mid-July.
 Together with the vagaries of the British weather, this sometimes leads to there being more than one match per week.
 Unlike sports played through the winter, games are not played on a regular day week-to-week although we try our best to keep fixtures as regular as possible.
 Therefore, please be prepared for days to be played on different evenings or Sunday morning.
 Evening games usually start at 18:00 – this may vary particularly during April and May - and Sunday games usually start at 10:00.
 Please keep an eye open for notifications regarding game start times and, more importantly, meet times as the coaches must ensure the children are properly prepared with warm-ups before the start of the game.